tinyredinc/notes/real_estate/worklog.md

 please review the grammar and adjust as needed to ensure clarity and a native speaker tone:
+### SAM - WEEKLY REPORT 241217
+[LAST WEEK]
+- (MODULAR) Collaborated with the lawyer on NDA/NCA legal documents.
+- (MODULAR) Negotiated with Peter and convinced him to accept the key terms of the NDA/NCA.
+- (MKT) Yetaverse Website - Stage I: SOW confirmed, and work arranged.
+- (MODULAR) Renderings completed for 2STRY-4BED and 1STRY-2BED designs (2/4).

+[THIS WEEK]
+- (MODULAR) Finalize the first version of the NDA/NCA with the lawyer.
+- (MODULAR) Review the legal draft of the NDA/NCA with Peter, with the goal of obtaining signatures.
+- (MKT) Continue working on the Yetaverse Website - Stage I.
+- (MODULAR) Complete renderings for the remaining designs.

+[ROADBLOCK]
+- N/A

+### SAM - WEEKLY REPORT 241210
+[LAST WEEK]
+1. NDA/NCA Keyterms draft completed

+[THIS WEEK]

+[ROADBLOCK]

 ### SAM - WEEKLY REPORT 241203
 [LAST WEEK]
 - (CONSTR) Local Market Research for Wall Panels(MCM/PU/Plywood/Solidwood) in CN, samples brought back